Ott Tänak

-Ott Tänak (/et/; born 15 October 1987) is an Estonian rally driver currently competing for Hyundai World Rally Team in the World Rally Championship.
-Tänak is currently paired with Martin Järveoja, a partnership that has existed since the 2017 season.
+Ott Tänak (/et/; born 15 October 1987) is an Estonian rally driver who most recently competed for Hyundai World Rally Team in the World Rally Championship.
+Tänak was paired with co-driver Martin Järveoja, a partnership that has existed since the 2017 season and lasted until 2025 after Tänak announced his retirement.
 He is the 2019 World Rally Champion, having sealed his maiden World Rally Championship with Toyota Gazoo Racing WRT in a dominant season that saw him take six victories.

 Tänak has won twenty-two world rallies, putting the Estonian eighth on the all-time list.
 He and co-driver Järveoja achieved their maiden world rally win at the 2017 Rally Italia Sardegna driving for M-Sport Ford.
 Tänak's maiden drivers' world title followed just two years later, making him the first Estonian to win the drivers' championship, the first non-Frenchman to win the drivers' championship since Petter Solberg in 2003, and the first Toyota driver to win the drivers' championship since Didier Auriol in 1994.
 He finished as the championship runner-up in 2022, only behind runaway champion Kalle Rovanperä, and he has finished third in the standings on four occasions.

 Career

 Early career

 Tänak won the Estonian Rally Championship in 2008 and 2009, driving for the team run by former world rally winner Markko Märtin.
 Tänak made his World Rally Championship debut on the 2009 Rally de Portugal, finishing 20th overall.
-In September 2009 Tänak won the European Pirelli Star Driver shootout held in Austria.
+In September 2009, Tänak won the European Pirelli Star Driver shootout held in Austria.
 This gave him the opportunity to compete six rounds of the 2010 World Rally Championship season in PWRC support category programme.
 He won the PWRC category on the 2010 Rally Finland and 2010 Rally GB.